 Lets begin by adding a 24-inch (a guess) diameter pipe resting at the pond bottom, 50 feet long at 0.50 percent slope.
 Click on the Culvert selector and add the data parameters as shown and click [Add/Update] to compute the Stage Discharge curve.

-Next, perform a trial routing by clicking the [Trial Route] button and observing the results in the Trial Table.
-Note that we are only interested in the 100-year event for now.
+Next, perform a trial routing by clicking the [Trial Route] button and observing the results in the Trial Table at the bottom part of the input grid.
+Note that we are only interested in insuring the Culvert can pass the highest Target Qs, the 100-year event in this case, without restricting the flows.

 The 100 year frequency row indicates that the Q Target is 36.46 cfs (from the Pre-developed hydrograph) and the actual routed peak Q is lower at 33.84 cfs.
 While this may satisfy our release rate requirement, it puts the Culvert in control which is not desirable.